-Ensure that enhanced bioavailability is turned into products that consumers will find transparent and trustworthy.
+- will be the result of a concerted effort concentrating on a specific aspect of the food matrix or part of the digestive tract. - Ensure that enhanced bioavailability is turned into products that consumers will find transparent and trustworthy.

-The actual health effects of functional ingredients are the basis of any functional food.
-They greatly depend on the matrix in which they are embedded and on the direct environment and shape of the ingredients being studied.
-For example, the type and form of complexation/ chelation of iron is of great importance to its bioavailability.
+The actual health effects of functional ingredients are at the basis of any functional food.
+They greatly depend on the matrix in which they are embedded and on the direct environment and shape of the ingredients under study.
+For example, the type and form of complexation/chelation of iron is of great importance to its bioavailability.
 In addition, the matrix in which it is embedded is also important.
 The same holds for many other micronutrients.
-Increased understanding in this area will provide major opportunities for functional foods and facilitate the acquisition of evidence for measuring and claiming health effects.
-While in many cases it is daunting to model a complex system in silico, such models will very quickly lead to the blank spots where more research is needed.
+Increased understanding in this area will provide major opportunities for functional foods, facilitate the acquisition of evidence for measuring and claiming health effects.
+While in many cases it is daunting to model a complex system in silico, such models will very quickly lead to the white spots where more research is needed.
 At the same time, they will serve as a platform connecting the different work pieces done by different partners over Europe.
-The new possibilities offered by Big Data approaches will certainly be of great help in such efforts.
+The new possibilities offered by big data approaches will certainly be of great help in such efforts.

-Creating a concerted effort for studying micronutrient digestion.
-Non-invasive techniques (e.g. use of ultrasound, magnetic resonance imaging, sensors-inpills, and stable isotope methods and monitoring plasma levels), invasive techniques (with animal models), and in vitro techniques will be combined into a largescale, Europe wide program that unites many different partners to form a concerted effort for studying the fate of micronutrients in the digestive tract.

-- Understanding the interaction between complexation/ chelation/encapsulation and matrix effects to benefit the bioavailability of micronutrients.
+- Creating a concerted effort for studying micronutrient digestion.
+Non-invasive techniques (e.g., use of ultrasound, magnetic resonance imaging, sensors-in-pills, and stable isotope methods and monitoring plasma levels), invasive techniques (with animal models), and in vitro techniques will be combined into a large-scale, Europe wide program that unites many different partners to form a concerted effort for studying the fate of micronutrients in the digestive tract. - Understanding the interaction between complexation/chelation/encapsulation and matrix effects to benefit the bioavailability of micronutrients.
 Here, a 'design' approach will be followed.
 The direct form of micronutrients will be changed through encapsulation and/or complexation/chelation, and the effects and cross-effects between micronutrient form and overall matrix will be studied. - Mechanistic in silico modelling.
 The above open source modelling system will guide research towards parts that are still not understood and crucial for understanding bioavailability.
-Different approaches are possible, but it is important that they lead to mechanistic understanding. - Big Data approaches for in silico metabolic modelling.
+Different approaches are possible, but it is important that they lead to mechanistic understanding. - Big data approaches for in silico metabolic modelling.
 A logical extension of mechanistic modelling is using big data approaches.
-These may not only be based on existing databases, but may also be combined with cohorts that are monitored using modern methods such as the use of wearables.
+These may not only be based on existing database, but may also be combined with cohorts that are monitored using modern methods such as the use of wearables.

 - Increased understanding of micronutrient functionality.
-This may lead to a new generation of ingredients capable of better addressing malnutrition (e.g. hidden hunger). - Outcome of in silico modelling.
+This may lead to a new generation of ingredients capable of better addressing malnutrition (such as e.g. hidden hunger). - Outcome of in silico modelling.
 This can reduce costs by limiting the extent of intervention studies.
-It may also reduce the number of animal studies required, thereby addressing animal welfare issues. - Executed Big Data approaches.
+It may also reduce the number of animal studies required, thereby addressing animal welfare issues. - Executed big data approaches.
 These will lead to new insights with respect to synergistic or antagonistic actions of ingredients.

-3.2.5.
+3.2.4.
 The Ecology Inside Us: Food Meets Gut Microbiome